Softdev-project/Assassin/README.md

 Changelog
 ---------
+v0.-1
+* First droplet deleted, new one made.

 v0.0-1
 * Server no bueno no mo' (we were apparently waging war against other servers)
 * submitted a ticket. no responce